 Screenings in AFM Theaters

 Most AFM participants may screen their films in AFM theatres.
-Prior to requesting a screening, the participant must have purchased an Executive Badge, Executive Plus Badge or Platinum Badge.
+Prior to requesting a screening, the participant must have purchased an Executive Badge.
 Films represented by sales agents and distributors that are not AFM Exhibitors are not allowed to screen.

 Venues: AFM screenings are held in four commercial multiplexes with a total of 29 screens.
 There are 25 DCP auditoriums with seating for 50 to 276, and 4 Blu-ray auditoriums with seating for 27 to 42.

 Schedule: Screenings take place Tuesday, November 3 through Friday, November 6, at the following times: 9:00 AM, 9:30 AM, 11:00 AM, 11:30 AM, 1:00 PM, 1:30 PM, 3:00 PM and 3:30 PM.
 Screenings start when scheduled and cannot be delayed.

 Costs – Running Time up to 140 Minutes:

 - DCP Large Screens with 200+ seats: $1,690

 - DCP Standard Screens: $1,470

 - Films between 140 and 170 minutes will be charged an additional 50%.